 If you are interested in local advertising via a search engine, it might be worth your time in digging into this document.

 A quick look at some highlights:

-There’s a focus on wireless devices, especially ones that are Global Position Satellite enabled, to match location of searcher with local advertisers.
+There’s a focus on wireless devices, especially ones that are Global Position Satellite enabled, to match the location of the searcher with local advertisers.

 Some sets of information about local establishments may be taken from data feeds from places such as the yellow pages.

 The document describes ways to set up an ad campaign, involving one or more advertisements and ad groups, including links to web pages, email addresses, and telephone numbers.

 Local ads may be served with search results.

 Information about a local business may be included in an ad, such as